-Verizon and AT&T: Current customers must be on premium unlimited plans to qualify for new phone promotions, but don’t be scared off quite yet.
+Verizon and T-Mobile: Current customers must be on premium unlimited plans to qualify for new phone promotions, but don’t be scared off quite yet.
 If the promotional value on the phone is greater than $300, it’s usually worth stepping up to a premium unlimited plan because it saves you money in the long run.

 Now that you’ve got some general knowledge on what to look out for let’s look at those two paths you can take to find the best deal on the phone you want.

 We don’t need to tell you how competitive the wireless industry is.
 With the average consumer buying a new phone a little more than every two years, many new pricing plans, services, and perks that carriers offer to keep your business.
 That’s great news if you want to shave some money off your bill without having to switch to a new carrier.